varnerlab/CHEME-4800-5800-ComputingBook/_sources/unit-2-data/trees.md

 ````{tab-item} julia
 ```julia

-# Initialize and empty set that stores strings
+# Initialize an empty set that stores strings
 fruit = Set{String}()

 # add items to a set using push!